jasminenoack/command-line-sudoku/README.md

 # running the script

 The script reads from text files that are 9 lines of 9 numbers each.
-Blank spaces are represented as question marks.
+Blank spaces are represented as zeros.
 The script can easily be run in the commandline:

     ruby sudoku.rb